-I'll be going to Japan twice in 2014 for performances of Dai Fujikura's concerto Mina, first with the Nagoya Symphony and then with the Tokyo Symphony.
+I performed as a concerto soloist twice in Japan in 2014 for performances of Dai Fujikura's concerto Mina - in February with the Nagoya Symphony and then in June the Tokyo Symphony Orchestra at Takemitsu Hall.

-It's been a great Fall for new releases - Rebekah Heller and Phyllis Chen both released beautiful discs that include pieces I wrote for them.
+Last Fall was great for new releases - Rebekah Heller and Phyllis Chen both released beautiful discs that include pieces I wrote for them.
 And I play on world premiere recordings from John Zorn, Iannis Xenakis, John Luther Adams and Dai Fujikura!

 The 2013 Mostly Mozart Festival presented a program of my works, performed by ICE, including the world premiere of a Ghostlight for prepared piano, written for Jacob Greenberg, and my song cycle On the Nature of Thingness with soprano Tony Arnold and 10 instrumentalists.